The historic downtown of Charleston SC

 The exhibits inside the museum provide a lot of information about this turbulent period and are extremely moving.

-One of my friends did not feel quite alright after touring the museum.
-It was a deeply moving experience for all of us but enlightening at the same time.
+Please note that these visuals can be really disturbing.
+Touring the Old Slave Mart Museum was a deeply moving experience for all of us but enlightening at the same time.

-Unfortunately, we cannot change history but we can always learn from the past to become better versions of ourselves.
+Unfortunately, we cannot change history, but we can always learn from the past to become better versions of ourselves.

 Dig into some more history at Old Exchange and Provost Dungeon

 A historic building in Charleston, the Old Exchange and Provost Dungeon served as a prison facility during the American Revolution.
-It was used for several other functions including serving as a customs house, public market, and a meeting place.
+It was used for several other functions, including serving as a customs house, public market, and a meeting place.

 The building was declared a National Historic Landmark in 1973.